The Time For New Sustainable Materials in Manufacturing is Now

-Heartland’s team has really honed in the crawl, walk, run methodology.
+Heartland’s team has honed in the crawl, walk, and run methodology.
 We are starting with a lab-scale facility in Southwest Michigan that will process just over 1,500,000 pounds per year for product development with our clients.
-After our next round of financing, our capacity will move to an annual throughput of over 300 million pounds.
+After our next round of financing, our capacity will move to annual throughput of over 300 million pounds.

 This lab-scale facility in Southwest Michigan will give manufacturers the capability to do R&D for products that will go into mass production next year.

-This is how we take the crawl, walk, run methodology into our relationship with our manufacturing partners.
+This is how we take the crawl, walk, and run methodology into our relationship with our manufacturing partners.

 We start with a straightforward product development process that allows the manufacturer to test sample materials in use cases that are easily implementable.
 We work alongside our manufacturers to find non-structural and non-loadbearing products that can easily use hemp as an additive.
-From there, we either work alongside a manufacturer’s raw material supplier, or introduce them to one of the dozens we’re already working with.
+From there, we either work alongside a manufacturer’s raw material supplier or introduce them to one of the dozens we’re already working with.

 Our product development process focuses on creating the desired performance benefits that manufacturers want to see in future versions of their products.
 When it comes down to it though, manufacturers are typically not willing to sacrifice increased pricing for performance benefits or vice versa.
-This is why it’s important for sustainable materials to have commodity grade pricing while maintaining performance characteristics for mass adoption.
+This is why it’s important for sustainable materials to have commodity-grade pricing while maintaining performance characteristics for mass adoption.